SDSURocketProject/Test-Stand-DAQ/CONTRIBUTING.md

 	```
 - Create a new branch with a name that describes the issue you're working on.
 	```
-	git branch <nameofbranch>
+	git branch <branchname>
 	```

 - Switch to the branch you created and start working on issue.
 	```
-	git checkout <nameofbranch>
+	git checkout <branchname>
 	```

 - Ensure to periodically commit and push changes to your local repository to save your work to the online git repository.
 	```
 	git add <filename(s)>
-	git commit -m <commit message>
+	git commit -m <message>
-	git push origin <branch name>
+	git push origin <branchname>
 	```

-- When you're finished making changes to your branch submit a new pull request that merges your branch into master [here](https://github.com/SDSURocketProject/Test-Stand-DAQ/pulls)
+- When you're finished making changes to your branch, submit a new pull request to merge your branch into master [here](https://github.com/SDSURocketProject/Test-Stand-DAQ/pulls)

-- Ensure pull request is approvied by reviewers or the person who posted the issue you're working on, then merge the branch with the master branch and delete the old branch.
+- Ensure your pull request is approved by a reviewer, usually someone related to the content of your PR, then merge the branch with master and delete your old branch.

 # Glossary
 - Issues